1.6 Working with children and families who move across Safeguarding Children Partnership Boundaries

 Indicators of Risk

-Along with the indicators of risk of significant harm set out in the Recognising Abuse and Neglect Procedure the following circumstances associated with children and families moving across local authority boundaries are a cause for concern:
+Moving across Local Authority borders can, along with the indicators of risk of significant harm set out in the Recognising Abuse and Neglect Procedure, be a safeguarding concern in the following circumstances

 • A family not being registered with a GP